By Madeline Bocaro ©

 With his skinny amphetamine physique, newly close-cropped dyed hair, leather jacket, and basically looking like a Hitler youth who just emerged after twenty-eight years in a Berlin bomb shelter, Lou was about to take the stage after the Hunter/Wagner overture and begin his classic “Sweet Jane”.
 Forget praying that Lou would sing in tune that night – I would have been happy if he came somewhere close to a melody.
 But he did, the band was terrific and the night a success.

 As the album fades, I found that on the one original audience track, someone yelled out “Lou Reed sucks!” from the back of the Academy of Music.
 I kept it on the last part of the fade, and when I told Lou, he commented that he thought it was best thing I had ever done.

 The real fun part was, like laugh tracks in sitcoms, you could play with the volume.
 Loud laughter can make a bad joke sound funny, loud applause can make a mediocre performance sound positively virtuosic, so halfway through “Sweet Jane,” when the band is still playing the overture, and Lou begins his entry onstage, we beefed up the applause.
 We turned up the volume so that it sounded as if the Pope just entered Vatican Square.
 It was beautiful, and that’s the way it stands to this day.

 © Madeline Bocaro 2017.
-No part of the materials available through madelinex.com may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without the prior written consent of Madeline Bocaro.
-Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
+No part of these written materials may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without the prior written consent of Madeline Bocaro.
+Any other reproduction in any form without permission is prohibited.
 All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.